kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 But, if an external component updates `NominatedNodeName` that is set by the scheduler, the pod could end up having different `NominatedNodeName` and `NodeName`.

-We will update the logic so that:
-- `NominatedNodeName` field is cleared during `binding` call
+We will update the logic so that `NominatedNodeName` field is cleared during `binding` call

 We believe that ensuring that `NominatedNodeName` can't be set after the pod is already bound is niche enough feature that doesn't justify an attempt to strenghtening the validation.